 Massage is OK provided they don’t perform any deep muscle massage of the lower abdomen.
 The use of acupuncture is supported by RMIA.
 However, do not take any herbs recommended by an acupuncturist during treatment.
 Please discuss this with your physician if using an acupuncturist during your treatment.
-A list of recommended acupuncturists can be found in the General Information section of the patient handbook.
+A list of recommended acupuncturists is available upon request.

 Your referral should come from your primary physician and go to your insurance not RMIA.
 With some insurance carriers, a patient can self-refer to an OB/GYN, but that OB/GYN cannot then refer the patient to a sub-specialist.

 RMIA has two separate companies with two separate tax IDs.
 For Reproductive Medicine & Infertility Associates we are in-network for most insurances.
 Physician consults, ultrasounds, labs and other procedure are billed to insurance and then you are billed for your portion.
 A separate company, Infertility Lab & Specialty Center, is out of network for all insurances with IVF procedures, andrology and surgeries are billed through this company.
 IVF is always a prepaid service in full.
 Once you’ve had your procedure we submit the claims to your insurance for possible reimbursement back to you at the out-of-network level.

 Fee for service is based on one cycle of IVF.
 Fertility cost warranty program (FCWP) is a program based on up to three cycles of IVF for a predetermined cost with a refundable portion due back if the patient does not achieve a live birth.